LBergo/LBergo/README.md

 Hello, I am Laif Bergo.
-I am a graduate of CU Boulder, majoring in chemistry with a double minor in space and biochemistry.
+I am a graduate student in chemistry at the univeristy of Maine.
+I got my undergradate at the University of Colorado, Boulder.
 - My pronouns are she/her/it
-- Reach me at laifbergo@gmail.com
+- Reach me at laif.bergo@maine.edu

 Specialities:
 - Natural product extraction